 Many investors establishing positions in commodity-focused products–whether futures contracts, ETFs, or some other type of security–do so because they believe that the spot price of that natural resource will rise.
 But it’s important to understand that the majority of commodity products do not offer exposure to the spot price of the underlying resource–that’s only one of the factors that ultimately contributes to bottom-line returns [see also Three Things Wall Street Journal Didn’t Tell You About Commodities].

 Most commodity ETPs, for example, utilize futures contracts to achieve their investment objectives.
 And futures-based strategies often deliver results that vary dramatically from hypothetical investments in spot commodities (which, in many cases, are not practical; it would be prohibitively expensive to take physical possession of livestock or natural gas).

 When investing in futures contracts, returns ultimately depend on three factors:

-- Changes in spot price of underlying commodity
+- Changes in the spot price of the underlying commodity.

 In many environments, factor #2 above can have a huge impact on returns–frequently acting as a drag on performance.